- Transfers: all transfers included

 Travelling in an impressive 4 x 4, you’ll discover the sea pools of Porto Moniz.
 As the sea water washes in, it naturally fills these volcanic lava pools to create a perfect swimming spot.
 Please note, swimming here will be time and weather dependent.

 You’ll also visit the Fanal area, an enchanting natural spot of green open fields sitting between mountains.
 It is a great hiking area that takes you to the Laurissilva forest, which is classified as a World Natural Heritage by UNESCO.
-Lunch is also included along the way.

 Whale and Dolphin Watching